Our last 2 round the world trips:

 Loosely, we leave Brisbane end of this month for Europe then on the 13th April 2017, we fly ourselves and our bikes to Montreal from where we will basically chase the sunset until we return to the UK mid to end of October 2017.

-We will be visiting Canada, USA including Alaska, South Korea, Russia, Mongolia, Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan, Turkmenistan, Iran, Armenia, Georgia, Turkey, Bulgaria, Croatia, Slovenia, Montenegro, Italy, France, UK.
+We hope to be visiting Canada, USA including Alaska, South Korea, Russia, Mongolia, Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan, Turkmenistan, Iran, Armenia, Georgia, Turkey, Bulgaria, Croatia, Slovenia, Montenegro, Italy, France, UK.

 June 2014 to September 2015